 You can uninstall Samsung Secure Wi-Fi if you want to get rid of it.
 You’ll need to set your device in Developer Mode and issue a few special commands to it from your computer.
 Follow this bloatware removal tutorial.
 The Secure Wi-Fi package is called

 Samsung Secure Wi-Fi should not be confused with Samsung Max (formerly Opera Max).
-The two apps and services appear to be completely different.
+The two apps and services are completely unrelated despite the similar name and parent company connection.